AleksandarDzudzevic/Project_Unit_3/README.md

 ### Criteria number 1: The application contains account registration and login feature using username email and adequate password.
 ![](https://github.com/AleksandarDzudzevic/Project_Unit_3/blob/main/login_screen_proof.gif)

-Fig. 8 Shows proof of the criteria 1, by showcasing functional login feature.
+Fig. 8 Shows response to clients criteria 1, by showcasing functional login feature.
 It consists of two text fields (1) username/email and (2) password.
 If either the username or email match with the password enetered, user will be signed in to an adequate account containing these credentials.
 #### LoginScreen Python code
 ```.py
 class LoginScreen(MDScreen):